 - When logging in to an application that is protected by Duo, you will still enter your username and password.
-After inputting your login credentials, you will need to complete a secondary authentication step.
+After inputting your login credentials, you will need to complete a secondary authentication step, in the form of a Duo Push from your smartphone, or by entering in a six-digit code.
 This takes only a few additional moments to complete but greatly enhances the security of your account.

 - Duo Mobile is Duo Security’s free app that allows you to quickly and easily approve a second-factor authentication request with one tap using Duo Push.